ICEI-PUC-Minas-PMV-ADS/sus_online/docs/05-Arquitetura da Solução.md

 ## Hospedagem

-Explique como a hospedagem e o lançamento da plataforma foi feita.
+Utilizamos a plataforma Heroku como ambiente de hospedagem do site do projeto.

 > **Links Úteis**:
 >